SvenTiigi/WhatsNewKit/README.md

 }
 ```

-Lastly add a `whatsNewSheet` modifier to a view where the `WhatsNewView` should be presented.
+After configuring the `WhatsNewEnvironment` simply add a `whatsNewSheet()` modifier to a view where the `WhatsNewView` should be presented.

 ```swift
 struct ContentView: View {